 "I'm saying he never said another word to him and wouldn't allow anybody else to call his name."
 "Lack of words," Richard said.
 "Lack of forgiveness.
 Lack of love.
 To lose a brother is a hard thing.
 To choose to lose one, well, that's worse than the original shame wouldn't you say?"
 Deacon looked down as his feet for a long time.
 Richard stayed quiet with him.
 Finally he raised his head and said, "I got a long way to go, Reverend."
 "You'll make it," said Richard Misner "No doubt about it."
-Richard and Anna doubted the convenient mass disappearance of the victims, and and soon as they got back went to look for themselves.
+Richard and Anna doubted the convenient mass disappearance of the victims and, as soon as they got back, went to look for themselves.
 Other than a sparkling white crib in a bedroom with the word DIVINE taped to the door, and foodstuff, there was nothing recently lived-in about the place.
 The chickens were wilding or half eaten by four-footed prowlers.
-Pepper bushes were in full flower, but the rest of the garden was a disgrace.
-Sargeant's cornfield had the only human touch.
+Pepper bushes were in full flower, but the rest of the garden was lost.
+Sargeant's cornfield the only human touch.
+Richard barely glanced at the cellar floor.
+Anna however, examining it as closely as her lamp permitted, saw the terribleness K.d. reported, but it wasn't the prnography he had seen nor was it Satan's scrawl.
+She saw instead the stuttering turbulence of females trying to bridle without being trampled the monsters that slavered them.
 On the drive back from the Convent, Richard was silent and uneasy.
 Anna said, "Listen.
 One of them or maybe more wasn't dead.
 Nobody actually looked--they just assumed.
 Then between the time folks left and Roger arrived, they got the hell out of there.
 Taking the killed ones with them.
 Simple, right?"
 "Right," said Misner, but he didn't sound convinced.